azure-buddy/azure-buddy-online-website/content/tips-tricks/intro-nuclei-azure/index.md

 ### Understanding Nuclei Templates

 Nuclei templates are the way to extend Nuclei with new functionality.
 Many great *Nuclei templates* exist, built by the community and vary in functionality.
 We are going to have a look into a specific Azure Nuclei template, which is used to validate the *Azure Cloud Environment connection*.
-Later during this blog we are going to develop our own Azure *Nuclei template* which provides a configuration review for validating if *Public Network Access* is enabled for *Azure Monitoring LAWs*.
+Later during this blog you are going to develop your own Azure *Nuclei template* which provides a configuration review for validating if *Public Network Access* is enabled for *Azure Monitoring LAWs*.
 If this condition is `true` a *warning* message will be logged.

 So let's first starting looking into the actual **azure-env** Nuclei template below: